LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

     1. Frequency of updates to the data (daily, weekly, monthly)
     2. Encouraging re-use from the public
     3. Extending the datasets to contain extra data particular to the service
-3. Further credit is achieved by demonstrating internal service improvement, or externally achieved public benefit, from using the data
+3. Further credit achieved by demonstrating internal service improvement, or external public benefit, from using the data

 There will be many other aspects of quality indicators.
-But in regards to data this one would enable a modern-day sharing of data, would fit with current government and local government digital standards and strategy, and the the transparency code.
+But this one would enable a modern-day sharing of data, would fit with current government and local government digital standards and strategy, and the transparency code.
 And also directly deliver service improvement.

 ## Conclusion